Cryptolytic-app/cryptolyticapp/README.md

 ## Medium Articles
-We wrote article on how to do some of the technical
+We wrote article on how to do some of the technical aspects of this project:
 - [Deploying a Flask App to AWS Elastic Beanstalk](https://medium.com/@malex140/deploying-a-flask-app-to-aws-elastic-beanstalk-f320033fda3c)